gradio-app/gradio/guides/08_gradio-clients-and-lite/03_querying-gradio-apps-with-curl.md

 **Files**

-If your Gradio application requires file inputs, you can pass in files as URLs through `curl`.
-The URL needs to be enclosed in a dictionary in this format:
+If you are using `curl` to query a Gradio application that requires file inputs, the files *need* to be provided as URLs, and The URL needs to be enclosed in a dictionary in this format:

 ```bash
 {"path": $URL}